Characterizations of voting rules based on majority margins: Characterization for linear profiles

 Now let $P$ and $P'$ be the rankings of $i_3$ and $i_4$, respectively, in $\mathbf{P}$.
 Note that $P$ is almost the reverse of $P'$; it would be the reverse of $P'$ if only $cabd$ were instead $cadb$.
 To flip $bd$ in $P$ to $db$, following the strategy in the proof of Theorem \ref{LinChar}, we first add the reversal pair $(dbL, L^{-1}bd)$, where $L=ac$, obtaining

 and then flip $bd$ to $db$ in $P$ while flipping $dbL$ to $bdL$, obtaining

 Now we can delete the reversal pair of $i_3$ and $i_4$, resulting in

 Thus, we have replaced $ P,P'$ with a McGarvey pair.
+In this case, the newly added voters end up having exactly the same ballots as the deleted $i_3$ and $i_4$.
+But this is necessary if we want to convert two profiles sharing the same margin matrix to exactly the same profile even using the same voters.
 In other cases, more steps are needed to transform an initial pair into a reversal pair, which can then be eliminated.
-The process of adding McGarvey pairs may also create some quadruples of the form $G^\top_{ab}, G^\bot_{ab}, G^\top_{ba}, G^\bot_{ba}$, which can be eliminated at the end.
-Ultimately we obtain the following profile, $\mathbf{D}_{v, \mathcal{M}_\mathbf{P}}$, where the number $k$ above a ranking $L$ indicates the number of voters---whose identities are determined by the function $v$---submitting the ranking $L$:
+For example, to turn $i_5$'s ballot into the reversal of $i_6$'s, we need to first swap $a$ with $c$ and then $d$ and then $b$, and then swap $d$ with $b$.
+These steps introduce $v(ca, \top, 1)$ and $v(ca, \bot, 1)$, $v(da, \top, 1)$ and $v(da, \bot, 1)$, $v(ba, \top, 1)$ and $v(ba, \bot, 1)$, and $v(bd, \top, 2)$ and $v(bd, \bot, 2)$ (since $v(bd, \top, 1)$ and $(bd, \bot, 1)$ have already been used).
+The process of adding McGarvey pairs may also create some quadruples of the form $G^\top_{xy}, G^\bot_{xy}, G^\top_{yx}, G^\bot_{yx}$, which can be eliminated at the end.
+Ultimately we obtain the following profile, $\mathbf{D}_{v, \mathcal{M}_\mathbf{P}}$, where the number $k$ above a ranking $L$ indicates the number of voters---whose identities are determined by the function $v$---submitting the ranking~$L$:

 The same process starting from $\mathbf{Q}$ leads to $\mathbf{D}_{v,\mathcal{M}_\mathbf{Q}}=\mathbf{D}_{v,\mathcal{M}_\mathbf{P}}$. \end{example}